What You Need to Know About Donating Furniture and Clothes

 - Donations should be gently used.
 They don’t expect your donations to be brand new, but they also need them to be in good enough condition to give to those in need or to sell in their retail stores.
 If your furniture is shredded or your clothing is missing sleeves or has giant holes in it, they will just have to throw the donations away – a waste of their time and yours.
 When donating clothes, make sure you look them over carefully for obvious blemishes.

 - Donations should be clean.
 Most charities are quite limited in their funds and resources, so they would prefer it if you would deliver your gifts in decent condition.
 Severely stained or soiled furniture and clothing may be too difficult for them to clean and have to be tossed.
-It’s better for you to wipe off the furniture at home and run the clothing through the wash if needed before you take it over.
-When donating furniture it is essential to look it over for any obvious repairs you could help the charity with repairing before delivery.
+You should wipe off the furniture at home and run the clothing through the wash if needed before taking it over.
+When donating furniture, it is essential to look it over for any obvious repairs you could help the charity repair before delivery.

 Where Can You Donate Used Furniture?